Configuring SAML

 ---|---|

-clientSecret | Client secret for the Hybrid Manager authentication, use the default edb-postgres-ai-secret . |
+clientSecret | Client secret for HM authentication.
+Use the default edb-postgres-ai-secret . |

 idpConnectors | Enter an array of data per IdP connector you want to use for authentication.
-Refer to the official Dex SAML documentation for more guidance. |
+See the Dex SAML documentation for more guidance. |

-idpConnectors.config.ssoURL | The Single Sign-On URL is the endpoint where Dex will send authentication requests.
+idpConnectors.config.ssoURL | The single sign-on URL is the endpoint where Dex will send authentication requests.
 You can obtain it from your Okta Sign On configuration. |

-idpConnectors.config.redirectURI | ACS URL of Hybrid Manager, which is the endpoint where the Okta SAML instance will send replies to.
+idpConnectors.config.redirectURI | ACS URL of HM, which is the endpoint where the Okta SAML instance will send replies.
 Same as the Dex callback URL you provided when creating the SAML application. |

 idpConnectors.config.usernameAttr | Tells Dex which attribute of the reply contains the user’s username.
 Value must match the attribute names you specified when creating the SAML application. |